donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 5: Run the pydata.sh script](#step-5-run-the-pydata-script) installs Scikit-learn.
+The [pydata.sh script](#pydatash-script) installs Scikit-learn.
 If you prefer to install it separately, run:

     $ pip install scikit-learn